Andrew Griffiths – Working hard for Burton and Uttoxeter

 Outside the chamber, he was previously Chairman of the All-Party Parliamentary Beer Group for five years, supporting an industry that is hugely important to his constituency of Burton, the home of British brewing, which still employs thousands of people locally.
 Amongst the other APPGs Andrew has been a member of, he was previously the Chairman of the Kashmir APPG and the Secretary of the APPG for Misuse of Drugs.

-Andrew was appointed Parliamentary Under Secretary of State at the Department for Business, Energy and Industrial Strategy in January 2018.
+Andrew was a Parliamentary Under Secretary of State at the Department for Business, Energy and Industrial Strategy between January to July 2018.
 Prior to this role, Andrew was Lord Commissioner to HM Treasury (Government Whip), having been appointed when Theresa May became Prime Minister in July 2016.

 Andrew has a background in business, and before he was elected an MP, he worked for his family engineering business and also for a building society in property and finance.
 Away from business, Andrew also worked in the European Parliament, where he was the Conservative Party’s advisor on farming.
 Back in the UK, he has held the important roles of Chief of Staff to Theresa May MP and Eric Pickles MP.

-Originally from Dudley, Andrew lives in Burton with his wife Kate.
-They are expecting their first child in April.
+Originally from Dudley, Andrew lives in Burton with his wife Kate and their daughter Alice.
 As a huge Burton Albion supporter he is a regular at the Pirelli Stadium, and given his ardent support for another Burton institution – great British beer, he also enjoys a good pint followed by the occasional curry.